Najaf: Prehistoric and ancient times

-Archaeological discoveries show the existence of a populace dating back to the 1st century BC.
+Archaeological discoveries show the existence of a people in the present-day Najaf dating back to the 1st century BC.
 Najaf possesses one of the largest burial grounds in the vicinity for Christians.
 Discoveries in the following centuries point toward the city's multicultural and diverse religious history.
-Mohammed al-Mayali, director of Inspectorate Effects of the province of Najaf, states "the excavation on the graves, which we have been working on for years, confirm that "Najaf" contains the largest Christian cemetery in Iraq, with a cemetery area of 1416 acres.
+Mohammed al-Mayali, director of Inspectorate Effects of the province of Najaf, states, "the excavation on the graves, which we have been working on for years, confirm that "Najaf" contains the largest Christian cemetery in Iraq, with a cemetery area of 1416 acres.
 We have found indications of Christianity on the graves through representations of crosses and stones with Christ-like engravings.
 There are also relics that date back to the Sassanid period.
 Also discovered in the excavation was proof of a thriving glass industry.
-Pots were decorated with the cross. as well as Hebrew writings, indicating a community of religious coexistence."
+Pots were decorated with the cross, as well as Hebrew writings, indicating a community of religious coexistence."

 Wadi-us-Salaam in Najaf was once a holy cemetery for Jews and was then called Baniqia, which could be the first recorded name for the area.

 The name Baniqia also was found in some texts which state that Abraham once visited and stayed in this village before continuing his journey from Mesopotamia to Arabia.

 In Islam, the city is considered to have started with Ali who instructed that his burial place should remain a secret, as he had many enemies and he feared that his body might be subjected to some indignity.
 According to legend, the body of Ali was placed on a camel which was driven from Kufah.
 The camel stopped a few miles west of the city where the body was secretly buried.
 No tomb was raised and nobody knew of the burial place except for a few trusted people.
 It is narrated that more than a hundred years later the Abbasid Caliph, Harun al-Rashid, went deer hunting outside Kufah, and the deer sought sanctuary at a place where the hounds would not pursue it.
 On inquiry as to why the place was a sanctuary, he was told that it was the burial place of ‘Ali.
 Harūn ar-Rashīd ordered a mausoleum to be built on the spot and in due course the town of Najaf grew around the mausoleum.